 During the month of August I will be presenting a show at the Stover Mill Gallery in Erwinna, Pa. titled “Feels Like Home”.

 The work is a mixture of images captured with traditional film and digital cameras exploring color light and textures.
-Some images are manipulated to create my vision of the subject lying beyond our everyday vision.
+Images are manipulated to create my vision of the subject lying beyond our everyday vision.
 Images are printed using pigment inks with selected images created onto film and emulsion then transferred to metal and paper.

 During the 70’s I tried to spend as much time as I could at our cabin in Upper Black Eddy doing the normal things like water skiing, fishing and trying to soak in the small town atmosphere of the river area.
 One year with friends we explored the river by canoe from about Easton to Point Pleasant camping two nights along the river bank and canal.
 Years later, now living in Virginia I find myself constantly relating my landscapes to what feels good, like home.

 Stover Mill background